 Almost a quarter of the population is genetically susceptible to chronic mold illness due to the HLA-DR (human leukocyte antigens) gene.
 This marker prevents the body from being able to recognize and eliminate mycotoxins naturally.
 As a result, the toxins remain in the body and trigger a chronic systemic inflammatory response.

 Genetics may “load the gun,” metaphorically speaking but it’s the environment that pulls the trigger.
 Even if you have the genetic predisposition, a significant amount of mycotoxin exposure is necessary to activate chronic symptoms.
 This is why people in the same environment respond differently to mold exposure -- each body and each immune system is unique.

 Other tests that can be helpful in detecting toxins, but cannot diagnose mold illness alone, include MARCoNs testing and VCS testing.
 Dr. Ritchie Shoemaker is also a great resource for learning about mold toxicity -- his website is www.survivingmold.com.

-If you are interested in learning more about work with Dr. Williams directly you can schedule a complimentary 15 minute phone consultation with her here.
+If you are interested in learning more about working with Dr. Williams directly, you can become a patient here.